waltligon/orangefs/doc/design/bmi-design.md

 ### Types and structures

   - **Message tags**: Message tags are numerical values that may be associated with messages to be sent or received using BMI.
 The sending and receiving process must use matching tags in order for a given communication to complete.
 Unexpected messages are the only exception; in that case only the sender must specify a tag.

     Tags provide a mechanism for PVFS to differentiate between various messages and associate them with specific tasks.

--   **ID's**: ID's are opaque handles that a caller may use to keep track of operations that are currently in progress.
-ID's are assigned by BMI when an operation is posted and then used in subsequent tests to determine if the operation has completed.
+  - **ID’s**: ID’s are opaque handles that a caller may use to keep track of operations that are currently in progress.
+ID’s are assigned by BMI when an operation is posted and then used in subsequent tests to determine if the operation has completed.

   - **unexpected\_info**: This is a struct used to describe incoming unexpected messages.
 It is filled in by the testunexpected() and waitunexpected() calls (see below).